tanitall/beta/README.md

 Features available in this beta release

+- Beta version 0.0.37 is on the NEO Test Network
 - Create new NEO address
 - View private data
 - Save address to Morpheus